ralphboadi/ralphboadi/data normalization/README.md

 ## Steps Used to Normalize Data
   - Loaded raw data into the raw_transactions table in PostgreSQL(PgAdmin 4).
-  - Explored the raw data and identified table has redundancy: 1NF (First Normal Form).
+  - Explored the raw data and identified table has redundancy; 1NF (First Normal Form).
   - Defined target structure to achieve 3NF (Third Normal Form).
   - Created normalized tables with primary keys;2NF (Second Normal Form):
     - operators Table